Back to Home

 Home --> Computers --> How can the Semantic Web Improve the Availability of Information?

-How can the Semantic Web Improve the Availability of Information?By Unknown, on Wednesday 23rd April 2014.
+How can the Semantic Web Improve the Availability of Information?By Alicia Sykes, on Wednesday 23rd April 2014.
 Categorised in Computers.

 The information and data from large scale databases and repositories can be shared globally via the World Wide Web.
 In order to find and retrieve this data, we need a piece of software that is able search the content of these databases and return results – this is known generically as a search engine, and there are many available for different purposes.
 However retrieving meaningful information is not easy; to overcome this semantic web search engines are being developed.
 In this paper I am going to present how both the semantic web and semantic search engines can transform the way information is retrieved and presented to the user.